§ Terminology Governance Guide

 | TBW : ToIP’s position on KERISSE (a superset of terms and concepts documentation) and TEv2? |

-ToIP might need both, particularly to onramp organizations leveraging ToIP.
+ToIP might need both, particularly to onramp organizations that are leveraging ToIP.

 What features exist in both, and what is unique in each toolset?
 If there is overlap, how are they different (e.g., how does an author craft a link from a word in a source document to a term in a specified glossary), and how could they be combined?